 Just about the most obvious difference between cold brew coffee and hot coffee is the lower (or higher) temperature in which they are brewed at.

-Coffee fans and coffee lovers know that the difference between these two coffees are huge, a world of difference.
+Coffee fans and coffee lovers know that the difference between these two coffees is huge, a world of difference.
 A simple sip of each of the two coffees and you will immediately know that there is a huge difference.

-Hot coffee is brewed using any number of techniques including with a pour over coffee maker, French press, siphon, espresso machine, drip coffee maker, a percolator, a moka pot or any other known coffee making device or technique.
+Hot coffee is brewed using any number of techniques including a pour over coffee maker, French press, siphon, espresso machine, drip coffee maker, a percolator, a moka pot or any other known coffee making device or technique.

 Cold brew coffee is brewed using water that is cold water, ideally as cold as you can get it without freezing and then leaving it in your fridge to extract and brew overnight.
-The ideal brewing temperature is ideally 35F to 41F which is 2C to 5C.
+The ideal brewing temperature is ideally 35F to 41F, which is 2C to 5C.